smcameron/smcamerons-python-adventure/README.md

 smcamerons-python-adventure
 ===========================

-This is just me screwing around learning python
+This is me, just screwing around and learning python.